-Patent ductus arteriosus symptoms vary with the size of the defect and the gestational age of the infant at birth.
-A small PDA may cause no signs or symptoms, and may go undetected for some time, even until adulthood.
+Patent ductus arteriosus symptoms vary with the size of the defect and whether the baby is full-term or premature.
+A small PDA might cause no signs or symptoms and go undetected for some time — even until adulthood.
 A large PDA can cause signs of heart failure soon after birth.

-A large PDA, found during infancy or childhood, may cause:
+A large PDA found during infancy or childhood might cause:

 - Sweating with crying or eating

 Contact the doctor if your baby or older child:

 Dec.
 16, 2014

 - Becomes breathless when eating or crying

 - Always breathes rapidly or is short of breath

 - What is patent ductus arteriosus?
 National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/pda/.
 Accessed Oct.
 20, 2014.